Tha-Orakkle/alx-low_level_programming/0x0C-more_malloc_free/README.md

 * Concatenates two strings in a new memory location
 ## 2-calloc.c
 * Allocates memory to an array and set the memory to 0
+## 3-array_range.c
+* Allocates memory and prints the value of an array from the min to the max